-For worse far more than better, Robert Zemeckis has spent his career striving to push the boundaries of cinematic technology and technique.
+For worse far more than better, Robert Zemeckis has spent his career striving to push the boundaries of cinematic technology and technique, in movies ranging from Back to the Future to Pinocchio.
 That mission continues apace with Here, an adaptation of Richard McGuire’s 2014 graphic novel that dramatizes the events of a single geographic space in America over the course of human history, and with a particular focus on the experiences of one 20th-century family.

 Reuniting Zemeckis with his Forrest Gump stars Tom Hanks and Robin Wright as well as its screenwriter Eric Roth, Here, in theaters Nov.
 1, remains literally stationary and yet charts the passage of time in numerous ways, the most recurring of which are square and rectangular frames that materialize over the action’s main setting and contain alternate sights and people, creating an overlapping and inherently intertwined tapestry of then and now.

-Zemeckis and editor Jesse Goldsmith meld these geometric visual quadrants and their disparate eras with gracefulness, and they further move backwards and forwards along their chronological spectrum via the aid of multiple transitional devices, be it rapid cuts, dreamy fades, CGI smears, or sudden shifts brought about by lightning or camera bulb flashes.
+Zemeckis and editor Jesse Goldsmith meld these geometric visual quadrants and their disparate eras with grace, and they further move backward and forward along their chronological spectrum via multiple transitional devices—rapid cuts, dreamy fades, CGI smears, or sudden shifts brought about by lightning or camera bulb flashes.

 At least in this regard, Here is a handsomely constructed affair, although regardless of its fixation on its spatial scaffolding, the film has little interest in playing with the tension between what’s inside and outside its frame.
 Zemeckis provides a few clever glimpses of the area behind his POV.
 Still, his tale doesn’t take advantage of the very seen/unseen dynamic that his gimmick seems designed to investigate.